RobeSantoro/RobeSantoro/README.md

 [Blending Pixels - Showreel](https://user-images.githubusercontent.com/1170571/196964784-1d149396-b1f1-4626-85ad-d00c076e8e50.mp4)

-During all those years as a *Wannabe Creative Coder*, I've done lots of `scripting` in Maya MEL and Python, creating custom tools to optimize processes and workflow for my team and me.
+During all those years as a *Motion Designer ~ 3d Artist ~ Wannabe Creative Coder*, I created lots of `scripts` in Maya MEL and Python, for custom tools to optimize animation processes and workflow for my team and me.

-During the first wave of the pandemic, I decided to extend my knowledge in programming, and I started a full-stack course, deepening my OOP skills on the one hand and learning the ThreeJS library on the other to bring my CG knowledge to the web.
+During the first wave of the pandemic, I decided to extend my knowledge in programming, and I started a full-stack course, deepening my OOP skills on the one hand and learning the ThreeJS library on the other,  to bring my CG knowledge to the web.

 Since 2022, I've also been using the Blender Python API to create tools for Matterport 3D Spaces for [Dimensione3](https://www.dimensione3.com/) and other tools and pipeline automation.

-Check this repo [ReadyPlayerMe - Blender Tools](https://github.com/RobeSantoro/ReadyPlayerMe-Blender-Tools), a collection of Blender tools for helping explore the Ready Player Me API...

 Recently, I started working on a Blender Addon to transform Blender scenes into Scrolling 3D experiences using React Three Fiber and Drei components: [Blender2React](https://github.com/RobeSantoro/Blender2React)

 With it, I created [Publifest](https://publifest-3d-r3f.vercel.app/) and [4D Suite Touchwall App](https://4d-suite-touchwall-git-demo-robesantoro.vercel.app/) experiences.

-Studying the integration of 3d objects inside Gaussian Splats scenes: [https://github.com/RobeSantoro/uniba-gsplat](https://uniba-gsplat.vercel.app/))
+Researching on extending events with [realtime digital twins](https://medimex-mapping.vercel.app/) and on the integration of 3d objects in [Gaussian Splats scenes](https://uniba-gsplat.vercel.app/), while working on [interactive installations](https://www.blendingpixels.com/projects/attraverso) and [projection mapping shows](https://www.blendingpixels.com/projects/medimex-2024) using ComfyUI and the latest AI workflows.

 Get in touch with me on [LinkedIn](https://www.linkedin.com/in/robesantoro/) or [Twitter](https://twitter.com/RobeSantoro)!